meghabprasad/virtual-fridge/README.md

 #### User Login

-User creates an account on the signup page and inputs name, email, password, height, weight, and can upload an image.
+User creates an account on the signup page and inputs name, email, password

+User is then redirected to answer security questions and then to back to the profile page!

 #### Choose Routine